 Description

-This is the eighth edition (2023) of our standard reference on executive and director compensation in ESOP companies.
+This is the ninth edition (2024) of our standard reference on executive and director compensation in ESOP companies.
 The topic raises complex issues, from S corporation anti-abuse rules to ESOP trustee and company board duties.
 There is no simple solution to executive compensation in ESOP companies, of course.
 This book, however, provides a guide to the legal, financial, fiduciary, and tax issues involved with various compensation strategies.
 It also provides best-practice guidelines for how to set executive and director pay.
 Chapters 1 through 7 cover legal, fiduciary, valuation, and S corporation issues, plus sharing equity and using compensation studies.
-Chapter 8 covers compensation for board members, drawing from the 2021 NCEO corporate governance survey.
-The final chapter (9) then provides a detailed report on the NCEO's 2022 survey of executive compensation in ESOP companies, while also pulling in complementary information from the 2016 NCEO survey.
-The combined data provide a detailed picture of the forms and size of compensation being used in ESOP companies.
+Chapter 8 analyzes the results of our latest ESOP company executive and board director compensation survey.
+The data provide a detailed picture of the forms and size of compensation being used in ESOP companies.

-The eighth edition includes revisions and updates to every chapter except chapter 2, which did not need any updates.
-As noted above, particularly noteworthy is chapter 9, with its report on our latest executive compensation survey.
+The ninth edition includes revisions and updates to every chapter except chapter 5, which did not need any updates.
+Particularly noteworthy is chapter 8, with its report on our latest survey.

 Table of Contents